elasticdog/elasticdog-com/content/GrapheneOS Minimal-Exposure Setup Guide.md

 - Open the _Vanadium_ web browser and visit: <https://obtainium.imranr.dev/>
 - Download the **Universal APK**.
-- After downloading, open _AppVerifier_, verify the APK, and confirm a green "SUCCESS" under _Internal Database Status_.
-(Manual key verification is available but not required here.)
+- After downloading, open _AppVerifier_, verify the APK, and confirm a green "SUCCESS" message under _Internal Database Status_ (manual key verification is available but not required in this case).
 - Once verified, install the APK via the _Files_ app.

 The Obtainium app will update itself automatically when new upstream releases become available.